Updated April 25, 2023

 You can view the toxic coworker in your own way.
 We can’t say that “my co-worker is lazy” is the truth.
-Because we see the world, not as it is, but as we are.
+Because we see the world not as it is but as we are.
 Thus, whenever we look at someone, we look through the lens of our beliefs and then draw conclusions.
-But the truth may be further from what you actually think.
+But the truth may be further from what you think.

 For example, if you think A is a coworker who you think as lazy as anyone can be.
-You see him coming to office late, coworker leaving a few minutes early every day and also taking long breaks during the work hours.
+You see him coming to the office late, a coworker leaving a few minutes early every day, and also taking long breaks during work hours.
 And he keeps on doing it.
-As he has been doing it for a long time, you view him as lazy.
+You view him as lazy as he has been doing it for a long time.
 But what if he is not?
 What if he is smarter than everyone on the team?
-What if he can finish work within two hours which other members would take the full working day to finish?
+What if he can finish work within two hours while other members would take the full working day to finish?

 If you observe yourself closely, you will see that the toxic coworker slacking off may not be slack or lazy.
 He may be lazy in your eyes but actually isn’t.
 This is important for you to know whether the toxic coworker you’re pointing at is a procrastinator or not.
 If you do, you can handle your toxic coworker and yourself better than ever.

-If he is really lazy, you can use the following how-to guide to deal with him.
-But if he is not, rather it’s just the way you look at him, then you need to do some course corrections and create harmony within the team to extract the best out of the team members.
+If he is lazy, you can use the following guide to deal with him.
+But if he is not, rather it’s just how you look at him, then you need to do some course corrections and create harmony within the team to extract the best out of the team members.

-After all these considerations, if you think your co-worker is lazy in actual sense, here’s what you should do to deal with her effectively.
+After all these considerations, if you think your co-worker is lazy in the actual sense, here’s what you should do to deal with her effectively.

 A how-to guide on dealing with a lazy toxic coworker?